totaldebug/totaldebug.uk/_posts/2022-03-23-creating-the-perfect-python-project.md

 # Pre-Commit hooks

-Now we have all of these tests, but we dont want to run them manually every time we make changes to code.
+Now we have all of these tests, but we don't want to run them manually every time we make changes to code.
 This is where pre-commit hooks come into play.

 Pre-commit hooks allow you to run multiple checks against code before `git commit`